Bowman Woods Swim and Racquet Club

 All memberships shall be considered family memberships and shall entitle the holder thereof and all permanent residents of the same household to the use and enjoyment of the club facilities.

 A. The Corporation shall issue not more than a total of 350 memberships.
 This total shall be composed of both Active and Inactive memberships in such proportions as may be set by the Board of Directors in pool regulations in force at the time.

 B. Inactive memberships shall not be entitled to use Club facilities, vote in any elections nor serve as an Officer or Director of the Club.

-C. A membership may elect “inactive” status by paying reduced annual dues of $100 on or before March 1, if and only if they membership did not elect ‘inactive’ status during the preceding year.
+C. A membership may elect “inactive” status by paying reduced annual dues of $100 on or before March 1, if and only if the membership did not elect ‘inactive’ status during the preceding year.
 At the point in time when a membership is made inactive for a season that member relinquishes their rights for that year and the Board retains the right to offer that membership as a one-season pass to the first family on the inbound waitlist.
 That family would retain their position on the waitlist for the next season while using the one-season pass.

 D. Non-member "baby-sitters" are permitted, providing such "baby-sitter" is the sole caretaker accompanying the child or ward of a member, Child being defined as age eight (8) or under, and that the name of the "baby-sitter" is provided to the pool manager by phone or in person by the member ahead of time, and that a fee for such service be paid in accordance with the approved fee structure for the current year.

 E. Childcare providers, who are members, can bring children in their cares who are not pool members a total of 5 times per season and will be subject to guest fees.

 F. Members are responsible for providing an updated email address as well as physical address to the membership chair to ensure proper communications from the BWSRC.